sagepublishing/sagepublishing.github.io/journeys/code-review.md

 ### Step 3.4: Implement code metrics into the review process, as appropriate for your project

+If you operate a policy of minimum test coverage

 ### Step 3.5: Implement 30% and 90% feedback for larger or more fundamental changes